dwhiffing/fury/content/aar/bf/bf1/bf1_aj/body.md

 crossed my airbase perimeters.

-As dawn approaches the Russians try an un-escorted raid, which gets eaten alive, and then a tiny (2 attackers\!) but heavily escorted (12 Flankers\!) attack on Laage.
+As dawn approaches the Russians try an un-escorted raid, which gets eaten alive, and then a tiny (2 attackers!) but heavily escorted (12 Flankers!) attack on Laage.
 I manage to execute a beautiful wall on that one, with 8 Tornado F3s engaging at long range, killing the majority, and then disengaging successfully.
 At the same time, 2 pairs of Phantoms circled around behind, to pounce on the survivors who RTBed.
 My main surface combatants had formed up into a decent surface group by this point, and were headed east towards Bornholm when they suddenly had torps inbound.
 ASROCs at the suspected launch point produced a kill, to my surprise, and my group managed to turn and outrun the torpedoes (as well as putting some Harpoons into ASW patrol craft near Bornholm).
 A